 WhatsApp, the most popular communication app of 2022 (for the second year in a row) is synonymous with mobile messaging.
-So popular it even has its own verb with people regularly asking friends to “Just WhatsApp it to me”, WhatsApp has a long history from relatively humble origins.
-So, where did it all begin and how did WhatsApp become the communication behemoth that it is today?
+So popular it even has its own verb with people regularly asking their friends to “Just WhatsApp it to me”, WhatsApp has a long history from relatively humble beginnings.
+So, where did it all start and how did WhatsApp become the messaging giant that it is today?

 Back in 2009, Brian Acton and Jan Koum left their work at Yahoo! and began to travel around the world together.
 As with almost all long-term travelers, eventually, the money began to run out.
 They both decided to apply for a job on Facebook but without success.
 Disappointed, but with a newfound drive they came up with the idea for a new communication app, WhatsApp.

 Alongside hundreds of thousands of other users, Jan Koum bought himself a shiny, new iPhone in January 2009.
 Within months, Koum realized the vast potential that the newly launched App Store held.
 Initially, the plan was to launch an app that allowed users to display statuses next to their names.
 Koum and Acton discussed the idea but realized they needed assistance.